hsheryl/Coursethreeproject/README.md

 rm(keep)
 ```

 This next block of code completes "3.
 Uses descriptive activity names to name the activities in the data set."
-I chose to use the data give in the activity_labels.txt file as a reference table to change the values for the activities from the original numeric form to the strings as given in that file.
+I chose to use the data given in the activity_labels.txt file as a reference table to change the values for the activities from the original numeric form to the strings as given in that file.

 ```
 #use descriptive activity names to name the activities in the data set